 The ticket fare per person for a reserved seat is Rs.500 and Rs.100 and Rs.20 for unreserved seats.
-These counters will remain open from 10 am to 12:30 pm and 2 pm to 4:30 pm.
+These counters will remain open from 10 am to 12:30 pm and from 2 pm to 4:30 pm.
 Besides these, there will be a special ticket counter at Sena Bhawan that will remain open till 7 pm from January 23 to January 25.

 On this day, the parade at Rajpath is the main attraction of the entire event.
-Generally, nine to twelve regiments of Indian Army march past the President honouring him with a salute.
+Generally, nine to twelve regiments of the Indian Army march past the President honouring him with a salute.

-This parade commences with honouring the winners of the gallantry awards which is followed by the display of various tanks, missiles along with other military equipment.
+This parade commences with honouring the winners of the gallantry awards which is followed by the display of various tanks, missiles along other military equipment.
 After this, other armed forces like police as well as Home Guards along with the National Cadet Corps also display their zeal by marching on Rajpath.

-After the army and its whole contingent are done displaying their military grandeur, the tableaus depicting the diversity of Indian culture enter the scene showcasing classic performances, folk songs along with bike shows.
+After the army and its whole contingent are done displaying their military grandeur, the tableaus depicting the diversity of Indian culture enter the scene showcasing classic performances, folk songs along bike shows.
 Overall, it is a true fiesta of magical performances.
 For all this, months of vigorous practice go into all this and the result that comes out is truly exceptional.
 On an overall basis, there are about 22-30 floats that perfectly exhibit the diversity of Indian culture.